The Ugly Truth

 Things weren’t supposed to pan out this way.
 Kanchan is worried that Aditi is not performing well in school.
 Despite her best intentions, she feels helpless and incapable of meeting Aditi’s needs.
-Her confidence is shattered, and is consumed with stress.
+Her confidence is shattered, and she is consumed with stress.
 This also adversely impacts her ability to foster a conducive learning environment for her daughters at home.
 Is she alone?

 Over 74 million parents like Kanchan are not equipped to support their children.

 As a result, millions of children like Aditi grow up with poor development outcomes that hinder their learning, health and behaviour.
 Recent statistics on Grade 3 students in India are a reflection of this unfortunate situation:

 Here’s where Meraki comes in.